catskull/notes/winter-2016/aheritage/exam2.md

 ## Video clip: Officers are planning to march on Phillidelphia because they haven't been paid.
 Washington finds out.
  - Washington was a drama guy, liked plays.
  - Be true to yourself and you won't march on government.

+# The constitution

+## Hamilton's Plan
+ - Unlimited tenure for executive and senate
+ - absolute executive veto
+ - state governors appointed by central government
+ - lower house elected by people, upper house elected by electors

+Pretty much the British government

+# Virginia Plan
+ - Presented by Edmund Randolf, governer of Virginia
+ - new constitution, throw out articles of confederation
+ - create national executive and national judiciary, executive chosen by legislature
+ - create two-house congress power to veto state laws
+ - representation apportioned by population (Virginia was huge population wise, they'd get more representation)

+Video clip: constitutional convention.
+Arguments over small vs big states.

+# New Jersey Plan
+ - small state plan
+ - more of a revision of articles of confederation than a totally new constitution
+ - on house congress and equal votes for each state
+ - congress has power to levy taxes, regulate commerce
+ - executive council chosen by Congress, no veto power
+ - supreme court with limited jurisdiction
+ - congress law takes precedence over state laws

+Video clip: Pres.
+Clinton visits California a lot (23 times) during his first term.
+Why?
+Because they have lots of votes.
+You're there because they matter.
+He visited Nebraska 1 time in his 8 year presidency.
+Because Nebraska doesn't matter.

+# Compromises
+ - facilitated by Benjaman Franklin
+ - facilitated by an alliance between large northern states and slave states
+ - equality in the senate
+ - house of representatives (lower house) is decided by population
+ - lower house controlls spending
+ - senate (upper house) is equal, 2 senators each
+ - slaves counted as 3/5ths of a free person
+ - slavery itself was never an issue, it wasn't on the table

+# Seperation of Powers (the brilliance of the consitution)

+This is where they really seem to get it right.

+Three branches:
+ - legislative branch (congress, makes the laws)
+ - executive branch (president, executes the laws)
+ - Judicial branch (court, least developed in the constituion)

+Checks and Balances.
+Each branch has to work with other branches to get things done.
+They check the ambition of each others.

+Legislative branch:

+Shared executive powers:
+ - overriede vetoes
+ - impeaches officials
+ - approves treaties and appointments

+# The Bill of Rights

+Ratified 1789

+First 10 ammendments to the constitution

+James Madison uses the Bill of Rights as a way to stop a second constitutional convention

+## Civil Rights
+ - concretely described, carefully limited, made to address real-life situations
+ - designed to be pretected in court

+## Video Clip
+Bill Clinton sex scandal.
+"Is it true or false that sex happened?"
+"It depends on the meaning."
+"Not right now.
+But it has happened."

+## Bill of Rights
+ 1. freedom of speech, religion, press, assembly, petition
+ 2. right to militia and to bear arms
+ 3. no soldiers quartered in houses
+ 4. no unresasonable search and seizure
+ 5. due process, double jeopardy.
+You don't have to testify against yourself.
+ 6. speedy and public trial
+ 7. jury trail for civil suits
+ 8. reasonable bail
+ 9. Bill of Rights is not 100% inclusive.
+There are other rights.
+ 10. powers not delegated to the federal government belongs to the states and the people

+# Alexander Hamilton vs Thomas Jefferson
+ - What is the role of the government?
+Created the first political parties.
+ - Shaped precedencts that flesh out Constitutuion with tradition and practice
+ - determine character of American society

+## Video clip: Thomas Jefferson Country Roads
+Farming, kid farming with his dad.
+American farming.

+## The republican vision (thomas jefferson):
+ - Based on Greek ideas.
+Good citizens make good societies.d
+ - Strong states first, national power second
+ - jeffersonian interpreted the constitution strictly.
+It had to specifically give the federal government rights.
+ - sees american people as an agrarian people. farmers are most virtuous.

+## Video clip: Alexander Hamilton City Life
+Busy New York City.
+That's where things happen, the best culture.
+The money, the educated.

+## The federalist vision (alexander hamilton)
+ - expansion of national power, strong and united, feared in the world
+ - wants to urbanize america. promote commercial values and inegrated society.
+Looks to London, not Athens
+ - loose interpretation of constitution.
+If it doesn't say the federal government can't do it, they can do it.
+ - aristocratic leadership, the rich and wellborn.
+People like him.

+## The French Revolution
+ - Hamiltonians oppose, distrust big ideas, institutions change but not human nature, virtue is untrustworthy
+ - Jeffersonians favor, like power and big ideas, parallels to american revolution, change ehavior through institutions, lead to change & reform

+## The "Liberal" Persuasion
+ - trust in human virtue
+ - quick to embrace ideas and ideologies
+ - America is cutting edge of a global revolution to establish justice and human rights
+ - root out corruption and reform institutions
+ - change is acceptable, and it's how you'll make improvements

+## The "Conservatie" Persuasion
+ - doublt virtue and appreciae the power of self-interest
+ - mistrust new ideas and ideologies
+ - cultivate american resect in the world through economic and military power
+ - respect established institution and slow on reform